-Starling Bank is the app-based mobile-only bank founded in 2014 and headquartered in London.
+Starling Bank is the app-based mobile-only bank founded in 2014 by Anne Boden and headquartered in London.
 The company, and others like it, have been gaining traction in the financial world, in the last few years especially.

 So what is it?
 How does it work?
 And, most importantly, can you trust it?
-I’m going to answer these questions and more in this comprehensive guide.
+I’m going to answer these questions and more in this comprehensive guide and review.

 What Products Does Starling Bank Offer?